-Design values for solid-sawn timbers used as structural load-carrying members shall be as specified for the species groups and grades defined in the National Design Specification for Wood Construction Supplement, Design Values for Wood Construction.
-Lumber shall be identified by the grade mark of, or certificate of inspection issued by, a certified grader, a lumber grading or inspection bureau, or an agency recognized by the American Lumber Standards Committee.
+Design values for solid-sawn timbers used as structural load-carrying members shall be as specified for the species groups and grades defined in the National Design Specification for Wood Construction Supplement, Design Values for Wood Construction (Ref.
+4).
+Alternatively, design values may be developed by other methods, such as those made available by ASTM Standards D245 (Ref.
+5).
+Lumber shall be identified by the grade mark of, or certificate of inspection issued by, a certified grader, a lumber grading or inspection bureau, an agency recognized by the American Lumber Standards Committee or an individual qualified by education, experience or both to perform timber grading.